-The National Association of Nouthetic Counselors (NANC) is a fellowship of Christian pastors and lay people who are committed to the sufficiency of the Scriptures for counseling believers struggling with non-physical life problems and issues with sin.
-NANC was founded in 1975 and has been at the forefront of the Biblical Counseling Movement.
+The Association of Certified Biblical Counselors (ACBC) is a fellowship of Christian pastors and lay people who are committed to the sufficiency of the Scriptures for counseling believers struggling with non-physical life problems and issues with sin.
+ACBC was founded in 1975 and has been at the forefront of the Biblical Counseling Movement.

-NANC is primarily a certifying organization.
+ACBC is primarily a certifying organization.
 It recognizes individual biblical counselors who complete a three stage process of training for effective ministry.
-NANC also certifies biblical counseling training centers, recognizing centers that excel in biblical counseling and teaching ministries.
+ACBC also certifies biblical counseling training centers, recognizing centers that excel in biblical counseling and teaching ministries.

-The Three Weekend Fall Conference of the BCDASoCal provides the minimal education requirements for NANC biblical counselor certification.
-Students who complete the basic (first year) classes have completed the training portion of NANC biblical counselor certification.
+The Three Weekend Fall Conference of the BCDASoCal provides the minimal education requirements for ACBC biblical counselor certification.
+Students who complete the basic (first year) classes have completed the training portion of ACBC biblical counselor certification.
 We encourage our students to also take the Advanced Class in spring for further biblical counselor education and training.

-Leading churches, colleges, and seminaries have chosen to associate themselves with NANC.
-Each of the following are among the 47 NANC Certified Training Centers and have completed the extensive process to become so recognized by NANC:
+Leading churches, colleges, and seminaries have chosen to associate themselves with ACBC.
+Each of the following are among the 47 ACBC Certified Training Centers and have completed the extensive process to become so recognized by ACBC:

 - The Master’s College